New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 • Select Taxable if this charge is taxable (if left unselected, tax is not applied on this charge).

 • Click Add.
-You can use Add Quick Charge to add more charges as required.
+You can use Add Quick Charge to add more charges as needed.

 5. Click Add Charge to add non-recurring addons.